-Carsi, one of Turkey’s largest, if not its largest, fan group has long campaigned for social justice related issues, and in 2013 played a key role in the biggest anti-government protests since Mr. Erdogan’s rise to power in 2003.
+Carsi, one of Turkey’s largest, if not its largest, fan groups has long campaigned for social justice-related issues, and in 2013 played a key role in the biggest anti-government protests since Erdogan’s rise to power in 2003.

-While Mr. Erdogan’s autocratic tendencies stop far short of the brutality that Egyptian general-turned-president Abdel Fattah Al Sisi employs, Turkish and Egyptian efforts to stymie militant soccer fans that in both countries have often emerged as a backbone of popular protest often develop in step.
+While Erdogan’s autocratic tendencies stop far short of the brutality that Egyptian general-turned-President Abdel Fattah el-Sisi employs, Turkish and Egyptian efforts to stymie militant soccer fans that in both countries have often emerged as a backbone of popular protest often develop in step.
 As in Turkey, Egyptian courts were employed in unsuccessful attempts to criminalize militant fans who had played a key role in the popular revolt in 2011 that toppled President Hosni Mubarak and most subsequent anti-government protests.

-In Egypt, moreover Mr. Al Sisi this weekend appeared to be pouring salt on open wounds after first arresting his agriculture ministers on charges of corruption and then appointing a new prime minister, Sharif Ismail, whose image is tarnished by allegations of association with corruption.
+In Egypt, moreover, el-Sisi this weekend appeared to be pouring salt on open wounds after first arresting his agriculture ministers on charges of corruption and then appointing a new prime minister, Sharif Ismail, whose image is tarnished by allegations of association with corruption.

-Mortada Mansour, the controversial larger-than-life president of crowned Cairo club Al Zamalek SC, who was the main driver behind the failed efforts to outlaw the ultras, was quick to criticize Mr. Al Sisi’s appointment of Mr. Ismail, warning him on television not to become another Mubarak.
-Mr. Mansour had earlier accused Mr. Ismail of nepotism following a dispute over a player with ENPPI SC, a club controlled by state-owned company Engineering for the Petroleum and Process Industries (ENPPI) with whom Mr. Ismail has long been associated.
+Mortada Mansour, the controversial larger-than-life president of crowned Cairo club Al Zamalek SC, who was the main driver behind the failed efforts to outlaw the ultras, was quick to criticize el-Sisi’s appointment of Ismail, warning him on television not to become another Mubarak.
+Mansour had earlier accused Ismail of nepotism following a dispute over a player with ENPPI SC, a club controlled by state-owned company Engineering for the Petroleum and Process Industries (ENPPI) with whom Ismail has long been associated.